What are Psilocybin Derivatives?

 Why Are Psilocybin Derivatives Important?

-Psilocybin derivatives are important because “minor” chemical differences can make a big difference in the body.
+Psilocybin derivatives are important because what are considered to be minor chemical differences can make a big difference in the body.
 For example, consider the difference between amphetamine and methamphetamine.
 The difference is one methyl group on the amine.

 Now, consider the structural difference between psilocybin and baeocystin.